ChipMorris10/intro_to_angular/readme.md

 (Legos: the final product is the view.)

 Controller (often called the view-model)
-Control the relationship between the Models and Views by exposing parts of the model and managing state.
+Controls the relationship between the Models and Views by exposing parts of the model and managing state.
 (Legos: the builder is the controller.
 He’s responsible for grabbing all the necessary building blocks and ordering them as necessary.)

 For a simple breakdown of the terms, see https://realpython.com/blog/python/the-model-view-controller-mvc-paradigm-summarized-with-legos/